-Grigory Nikolayevich Teplov and a Sodomy Case
+Grigory Teplov and the Sodomy Case in 18th-Century Russia

 Nine serfs accuse their master of rape.

-“Having summoned him to his bed, first caressing him and holding out promises of reward, and in the end also threatening him with a beating, he forced him to commit muzhelozhstvo (literally “lying with a man”) over him.”
+“Having summoned him to his bed, first caressing him and holding out promises of reward, and in the end also threatening him with a beating, he forced him to commit muzhelozhstvo (literally “lying with a man”) on him.”
 This is a line from the interrogation of a serf peasant, where he accuses his master, Grigory Nikolayevich Teplov, of “muzhelozhstvo” (a historical legal and church term usually translated as “sodomy”) and of rape.

 Before we look at the trial itself and its consequences, let’s first understand who Teplov was and how he climbed so high.